7 Best Clean Boost Pedals (2023) – No Hiss, Pure Bliss

 Editor's Choice

-The Keeley Katana Clean Boost is a versatile boost pedal with an elegant and seamless design in a rugged enclosure.
+The Keeley Katana Clean Boost is versatile with an elegant and seamless design in a rugged enclosure.
 It comes with an Internal Power Supply Boost that turns your 9V into 18V for high headroom.

 We tried this pedal with our Gibson Les Paul going into our Twin Reverb amp via our pedalboard.
 After stepping on the single switch to activate the unit, we moved the side-mounted speed knob with our foot in order to adjust the gain.
 This unique design feature gave us real-time and hands-free control that can be of great use during a song, without the need to bend down or stop playing for gain adjustments.